darthwalsh/bin/apps/winget.md

   - winget.todo
 ---
 `winget` is a [[package manager]] CLI for Windows, created by Microsoft.

+- [ ] Upgradeall should upgrade winget?? #windows  ⏫
 ## Dumping list of installed packages
 [Commands](https://learn.microsoft.com/en-us/windows/package-manager/winget/#commands) that could be used:
 - `winget export wg.json --source winget`